MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 To align the holographic anchor with its real-world counterpart, air tap and hold to move the hologram.
 Tap and hold the blue spheres to rotate the hologram as required.

 ![Rotating a holographic anchor](media/rotate-digital-anchor.PNG "Rotating a holographic anchor")

+> [!TIP]
+> You can re-align holographic content that might seem offset from the real world (for example, a rectangle that should be referencing a tool, but is floating in the air away from the tool bench).
+When using a holographic anchor, select the **Anchor** button to make sure the digital version of the real object and the object itself are still aligned.

 ## Where alignment information is stored